zextras/tech-doc/source/_includes/_installation/update-ce.rst

 Administration Panel Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are upgrading to version **22.10.0**, make sure to install also
+If you are upgrading from a version previous to **22.10.0**, make sure
-the packages for the brand new Administration console.
-In a
+to install also the packages for the brand new Administration
-Multi-Server, the commands must be executed on the **Proxy node**.
+console.
+In a Multi-Server, the commands must be executed on the
+**Proxy node**.

 .. tab-set::